audioxide/data/data/posts/20180418-reviews-boards-of-canada-music-has-the-right-to-children.md

   It’s constantly evolving.
 The rare moments of tranquility take your breath away; they feel important and momentous due to the vast textural contrast.
 week: 142
+blurb: It’s constantly evolving.
+The rare moments of tranquility take your breath away; they feel important and momentous due to the vast textural contrast.
 ---
 author: ANDRÉ
 review: >-